Karl August von Solbrig

-Karl August von Solbrig (17 September 1809, Fürth – 31 May 1872, Munich) was a German physician and psychiatrist.
+Karl August von Solbrig (17 September 1809 in Fürth – 31 May 1872 in Munich) was a German physician and psychiatrist.

 He studied medicine at the universities of Munich and Erlangen, where he also served as an assistant to pathologist Adolph Henke.
-From 1834 he took a study trip during which he investigated the asylum systems of Germany, France and Belgium.
-Around 1836 he worked for several months as an assistant to psychiatrist Karl Wilhelm Ideler at the Charité hospital in Berlin, then afterwards settled as a general practitioner in his hometown of Fürth.
-In 1846 he was named director of the newly founded district mental hospital in Erlangen, and three years later, was named an honorary professor at the university.
+From 1834, he took a study trip during which he investigated the asylum systems of Germany, France and Belgium.
+Around 1836, he worked for several months as an assistant to psychiatrist Karl Wilhelm Ideler at the Charité hospital in Berlin, then afterwards settled as a general practitioner in his hometown of Fürth.
+In 1846, he was named director of the newly founded district mental hospital in Erlangen, and three years later, was named an honorary professor at the university.

-During the 1850s he made plans for the construction of a new district mental hospital near Munich, and in 1859, he became the first director of the Oberbayerische Kreis-Irrenanstalt (Upper Bavarian District Mental Hospital) in Munich.
+During the 1850s, he made plans for the construction of a new district mental hospital near Munich, and in 1859, he became the first director of the Oberbayerische Kreis-Irrenanstalt (Upper Bavarian District Mental Hospital) in Munich.
 From 1864 up until his death in 1872, he was a full professor of psychiatry at the University of Munich.
 He is credited with establishing psychiatry as a specific medical discipline at the faculty of medicine in Munich.
 In 1865, he became an honorary member of the Société médicale allemande de Paris.